by Research Team from the Laboratory of the Future | Dec 3, 2024 | News

 Thanks to the discoveries of Hopfield and Hinton, AI continues to evolve at a rapid pace.
 In the field of molecular biology, for instance, neural networks are used to predict protein structures, which has direct implications in drug development.
 Additionally, in renewable energy, networks are being used to design materials with better properties for more efficient solar cells.

-Pioneers of Artificial Intelligence McCarthy 10
+The Father of Artificial Intelligence

 John McCarthy, born in 1927 and passed away in October 2011, was an American mathematician and computer scientist who was renowned for coining the term “artificial intelligence” and for his pioneering contributions to the development of this field.
 John McCarthy’s legacy is immense.
 His ideas and contributions have influenced generations of researchers in artificial intelligence.
 McCarthy is considered one of the fathers of artificial intelligence due to his vision, technical contributions, and role in the founding of this field.
 His legacy continues to inspire researchers around the world in their pursuit of creating intelligent machines.